Fiserv/universal-commerce/docs/documentation/Standard_Implementation_Guide.md

 ## Explore the uCom Services

-Kindly click on the links below to explore each uCom endpoint.
+Kindly click on the links below to explore each endpoint.

 >### Customer Services